AdobeDocs/audience-manager.en/help/using/features/traits/manage-trait-rules.md

 ---
 description: In Trait Builder, the Expression Builder lets you create and test rules that establish audience qualification requirements.
-Rules consist of key-value pairs such as "color == blue" or "price > 100".
+Rules consist of key-value pairs such as "color == blue" or "price &gt; 100".
 Comparison operators establish the relationship between keys and values.
 Boolean expressions determine the relationship between rule groups.
 seo-description: In Trait Builder, the Expression Builder lets you create and test rules that establish audience qualification requirements.
-Rules consist of key-value pairs such as "color == blue" or "price > 100".
+Rules consist of key-value pairs such as "color == blue" or "price &gt; 100".
 Comparison operators establish the relationship between keys and values.
 Boolean expressions determine the relationship between rule groups.
 seo-title: Managing Trait Rules
 solution: Audience Manager
 title: Managing Trait Rules